nicolasbrandao/gamer-shelf/README.md

 ## 👥 Contribution

-If you'd like to contribute with this project, simply open up a Pull Request.
+If you'd like to contribute with to project, simply open up a Pull Request.

 ## 🔑 License